St Michael's House: Origins

 A colonial businessman, John Bakewell (who was the son of the South Australian MP William Bakewell), built a home in Mount Lofty (now known as Crafers) which he named "Koralla".
 Bakewell's daughter, Audine, married an Irish doctor, Arthur Pryce Evelyn O'Leary.
 O'Leary died in 1929 and in 1943 his widow left "Koralla" to the Anglican Diocese of Adelaide.

 Bryan Robin, Bishop of Adelaide from 1941 to 1956, encouraged members of the Society of the Sacred Mission (SSM) to come to Adelaide from Kelham to establish a theological college in order to boost clergy numbers.
 SSM had been established in London in 1893 by Fr Herbert Kelly and the following year began training working-class men for the priesthood.
-In 1903, SSM purchased Kelham Hall which then formed the origins of St Michael's House.
+In 1903, SSM purchased Kelham Hall, which then formed the origins of St Michael's House.

-St Michael's House was established in 1947 and offered a five-year training course.
-Along with the theological college, there was a SSM priory on the site.
+St Michael's House was established in 1947, and offered a five-year training course.
+Along with the theological college, there was an SSM priory on the site.
 The first priest to graduate from St Michael's was Fr Austin Day, later the renowned rector of the leading Anglo-Catholic church in Sydney, Christ Church St Laurence, for 32 years from 1964 to 1996.